Jan Stankievič: Biography

 Jan Stankievič was born in the village Arlianiaty near Ashmyany.
 During World War I, Stankievič was drafted into the army of the Russian Empire.
 Starting in 1917–1918, he began to actively participate in activities of Belarusian national organizations.

 Jan Stankievič graduated from the Vilnia Belarusian Gymnasium in 1921 and the Charles University in Prague in 1926, and became a Doctor of Slavonic Philology and History.
 At this time he also married Czech-born Mary Novak in Vilnius at a ceremony officiated by his Arlianiaty cousin, the Roman Catholic priest, Adam Stankievič.
 Between 1928 and 1932 he worked as a Belarusian language professor at the University of Warsaw, and from 1927 to 1938 at the University of Vilnius.

 Between 1928 and 1930, Stankievič was a member of the Sialanskaja (Farmers') party in the Polish Sejm, representing the majority-Belarusian Lida district.
 As a politician, Stankievič advocated for the reintroduction of the Belarusian language in local education.
 In 1930 the Sejm was disbanded by General Józef Piłsudski, and Jan continued teaching Belarusian at Warsaw University.

 He later rejoined his growing family in Vilnius and continued teaching while also publishing a number of books and other publications on the Belarusian language.
 In 1938 he was dismissed from his position at Vilnia University by the Polish authorities due to his Belarusian activism.
 To support his family, he then acquired and ran a bookstore in Vilnia until the Soviet occupation of the city in late September 1939.

 To escape the advancing Soviet troops, who he had reason to believe would arrest him due to his Belarusian political activities, Jan crossed the nearby border to Lithuania until the events of 1940.
-The City of Vilnius returned to Lithuania shortly before the country was occupied by the Soviet Union, Jan Stankievič then left for East Prussia and made his way to German-occupied Warsaw which was becoming a magnet for a variety of refugees from other Soviet-occupied lands.
+The city of Vilnius returned to Lithuania shortly before the country was occupied by the Soviet Union, Jan Stankievič then left for East Prussia and made his way to German-occupied Warsaw which was becoming a magnet for a variety of refugees from other Soviet-occupied lands.

 While in Warsaw Jan Stankievič joined the newly formed Party of Belarusian Nationalists.
-Convinced of the eventual defeat of the Nazi regime, they make connections with the Polish underground and its exiled government in London to influence the post-war outcomes in Eastern Europe.
+Convinced of the eventual defeat of the Nazi regime, they made connections with the Polish underground and its exiled government in London to influence the post-war outcome in Eastern Europe.
 During this time, Jan Stankievič's wife and 3 young sons moved to Prague in the now German-occupied Protectorate of Bohemia and Moravia to rejoin her extended family.